After you have submitted your electronic thesis or dissertation and The Graduate School has approved it, it will be available as follows:

 Duke offers three embargo options: six months, one year, and two years.
 These options are available when you are uploading your PDF to ProQuest.
 The embargo period begins from the date The Graduate School approves your thesis or dissertation and lasts for the selected time period.
 If you select an embargo, your thesis or dissertation will not be available through DukeSpace or ProQuest until the end of the embargo period.
 The title, abstract, attribution information, and subject classification will be available during and after the embargo in DukeSpace and the Library catalog.

 Extending an embargo on DukeSpace

-If you choose to embargo your thesis or dissertation when you submit it, and if at any time during the embargo period you subsequently decide that you wish to extend the embargo on electronic access to your thesis or dissertation on DukeSpace, write a brief e-mail requesting an extension to The Graduate School's Office of Academic Affairs (email@example.com) and Matthew Farrell (firstname.lastname@example.org) at Duke University Libraries.
+If you choose to embargo your thesis or dissertation when you submit it, and if at any time during the embargo period you subsequently decide that you wish to extend the embargo on electronic access to your thesis or dissertation on DukeSpace, write a brief e-mail requesting an extension to The Graduate School's Office of Academic Affairs (email@example.com) and Digital Collections and Curation Services (firstname.lastname@example.org) at Duke University Libraries.
 Provide your full name, the title of your thesis or dissertation, your graduation date, and your e-mail address.